sciZer0/7/v/README.md

 <br>

-This paper proposes an idea about the next-gen, layer-1, DAO-style blockchain — the Vote blockchain.
+This paper proposes a set of ideas/solutions about the next-gen, layer-1, DAO-style blockchain — the Vote blockchain.

-Some parts of the idea — absence of which is not preventing from understanding the the idea as a whole — are hidden for privacy reasons, and will only be revealed to Contributors of the Vote DAO starting the Vote blockchain.
+Some ideas/solution — absence of which is not preventing from understanding the the concept as a whole — are hidden for privacy reasons, and will only be revealed to Contributors of the Vote DAO starting the Vote blockchain.

 In the paper, a simple language is intentionally used, along with a magazine style.